What is Thoracic Outlet Syndrome?

 What are the risk factors for Thoracic Outlet Syndrome?

-TOS is most commonly diagnosed in women who are between 20 and 50 years of age.
+Thoracic Outlet Syndrome is most commonly diagnosed in women who are between 20 and 50 years of age.
 Risk factors that might contribute to TOS are:

-• Poor posture over a long period of time
+- Poor posture over a long period

-How is Thoracic Outlet Syndrome treated?
+Thoracic Outlet Syndrome Treatments

 If you experience symptoms of TOS for several days, seek medical attention.
 To relieve symptoms of most cases of TOS, treatment might include: